Eddie Rosario Player Props: Braves vs. Astros

 Eddie Rosario At The Plate

-- Rosario has three doubles, a home run and two walks while hitting .188.
+- Rosario is batting .189 with three doubles, a home run and two walks.

+- Rosario has picked up a hit in 41.2% of his 17 games this year, with at least two hits in 17.6% of them.

-- He has hit a home run in one of 15 games, and in 2% of his plate appearances.
+- He has homered in one of 17 games, and in 1.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.